College of Communication > Faculty & Staff > Staff > Salma Ghanem

 14 E. Jackson Blvd., Room 1804

 Salma Ghanem is professor and dean of the College of Communication.
+She is currently acting provost of the university.
 Her background blends the theoretical and applied aspects of the field of communication.

 In addition to her academic background, she served as a press and information officer for the Press Office of the Egyptian Mission to the United Nations in New York and as a communication specialist with Scott and White Memorial Hospital in Texas.